joeyjiron06/azure-env-safe/README.md

 local.settings.example.json
 ```

-In `my-func/index.js` at the very top of the file add this code.
-This will find the the `local.settings.example.json` in your project and assert that the environment variables exist.
+In `my-func/index.js` add this code to the very top of the file:

 ```javascript
 require('azure-env-safe/config');
 ```

+This will find the the `local.settings.example.json` in your project and assert that the environment variables exist.

 ## Config